 Apple iPhone 11 Pro Max does fit the Apple Smart Battery Case meant for the XS Max, but blocks the flash and 0.5X lense

 Yes, you can do it, but that doesn't mean you should.
-It's a temporary stop-gap solution for occasional use.
+[Nov 20 2019 Update - Apple just released an iPhone 11 and iPhone 11 Max Smart Case!]
+Squeezing this case on is a temporary stop-gap solution for occasional use, at best.
 Since the side buttons don't line up, the usefulness of this "hack" is limited, and removing the case is fairly difficult.
-If you plan to keep using this case for months, even after a proper one comes out, then you'll likely need to be handy with a very sharp and dangerous blade to make some permanent mods to:
+If you plan to keep using this case for months until a proper one arrives, then you'll likely need to be handy with a very sharp and dangerous blade to make some permanent mods to:

 - remove the rubber over the lenses and flash.

 - remove the rubber all around both side buttons that are embedded into the Smart Case, so you'll now be directly pressing on the iPhone 11 Pro Max buttons.

 You do NOT want to accidentally damage the LiON battery within, and I certainly wouldn't recommend flying with a case that's been modified in any way.

 At 9to5Mac, you'll find these two related articles:

 Smart Battery Case models for iPhone 11/Pro/Max found in iOS 13 code

 - Exclusive: First look at unreleased Apple Smart Battery Case for iPhone XS, three models and 2018 release possible

 Dec 07 2018 by Guilherme Rambo